Île d'Orléans: History

 The island had long been inhabited by Indigenous peoples.
 The Hurons called it Minigo (meaning "Enchantress") because of its charm.
 The French explorer Jacques Cartier first set foot on the island in 1535 near the present-day village of Saint-François.
 And called it Île de Bascuz (from Bacchus) because of the abundance of wild grapes growing on the island.
-Officials later changed the name to Île d'Orléans in honour of the second son of King Francis I, Henri II, Duke of Orléans.
+Officials later changed the name to Île d'Orléans in honour of the second son of King Francis I, who became Henri II, Duke of Orléans.
 The island was also known as Grande Île, Sainte-Marie, and Saint-Laurent for certain periods in the 17th and the 18th centuries.

 Early French settlers, mostly from Normandy and other provinces in northwestern France, were attracted to the island because of its fertile soil.
 They colonized it according to the seigneurial system of New France, which is still evident in its layout by featuring residences close together with outlying long and narrow fields and a common.
 In 1661, the first parish of Sainte-Famille was founded, followed by another four parishes in 1679 and 1680.
 By 1685, there were 1205 mostly French inhabitants and 917 livestock.

 In 1744, colonists completed the 67 km Chemin Royal (Royal Road), which encircles the entire island.
 Jean Mauvide, a surgeon for the King of France, built the Manoir Mauvide-Genest in 1734 as his residence.
 In 1759, it was occupied by British General James Wolfe when his forces occupied the island shortly before the Battle of the Plains of Abraham during the Seven Years' War in which Britain was victorious.

 In the 19th and early 20th century, several boatbuilding yards operated on the island, especially in Saint-Laurent-de-l'Île-d'Orléans.
 Together with the thriving fishing industry of that era, they gave the island a maritime character.

 In 1935 the Pont de l'Île was completed, and the bridge brought much more traffic.
 However, the island has maintained its pastoral image and historic character, with more than 600 buildings classified or recognized as heritage property.
 In 1990, the entire island was designated a National Historic Site of Canada.

 Today, the island is a mix of suburban communities and farms and is a popular destination for day trippers and bicyclists.